Oh Holy Night sheet music for elementary piano - now with an additional, easier secondo accompaniment for duet playing.

 Sorry about the timing!
 I know 6/8 is not going to LOOK as easy as your students might wish - but don't worry - they'll catch on quickly, especially if you sing the words.

 In the more difficult version for solo piano (and also vocal duet), there is an additional measure after measure 9.
 I decided to leave it out for younger players, as it doesn't feel that natural, and most people find the shorter pause easier.

 The duet Secondo is primarily LH bass and RH broken chords.
-It's not beginner level, but it isn't too hard for a student who understands chords.
-Have fun!

 Do you have a funny story about this music, or does it remind you of something you'd like to share with other readers?
 Do you have a question?
-We'd love to hear it!
+I'd love to hear it!

 Please note that all comments are moderated, and will not appear until I have approved them.
 Also, IF YOU ARE ASKING FOR MUSIC THAT IS NOT IN THE PUBLIC DOMAIN, YOUR REQUEST WILL BE IGNORED.
 That's pretty much any music written in the last 75 years...